PaulineRoca/AIP2016/Info-2/EXERCICES-2/python-exercices-02.md

 	n += int(b) * p
 print(n)
 ```

+Can you see see why it works?

 . . .

-The previous codes had an issue: they only worked for 8bits numbers:
+The previous codes had an issue: they only worked for  numbers with exactly 8 bits:

 ```python
 todec8bits("0101010")